 Practice makes perfect.

 Start small and practice often leaving when you are in a safe place.
 For example, try “I just need to go into the kitchen for a minute.”
-Or leave your child with a carer while you run a short errand before leaving them for longer periods of time.
+Or leave your child with a carer while you run a short errand before leaving them for more extended periods.

 Tell your child if you are leaving, do not, and I repeat . . . do not sneak away.

 This will add to their insecurity and fears that you are leaving them forever.
-It might feel easier to quickly leave when you see them distracted and to avoid the emotional scenes.
-But in the long term, it will leave them feeling more worried.
+It might feel easier to quickly leave when you see them distracted to avoid the emotional scenes.
+However, in the long term, it will leave them feeling more worried.